The smell of dill takes me straight to my happy place: Mediterranean-style meals, warm spring days, and soft feathery plants.

 And you may want to package some to add to your seed collection for sowing next year too!

 Don’t wash the herbs until you are ready to use them.

 You can store fresh leaves in the fridge.
-Place them in a plastic bag at 32-41°F and you can expect your harvest to keep for 1-3 weeks.
+Place them in a plastic bag at 32 to 41°F and you can expect your harvest to keep for one to three weeks.

 Like basil, dill is at its best when fresh.
 However, if you want to preserve some for later, drying and freezing are great ways to create a stash for yourself for the cold months when your garden is at rest.